wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/index.rst

 - The Wazuh server, including the Wazuh manager as a single-node cluster or as a multi-node cluster, the Wazuh API, and Filebeat.

 - Elastic Stack, including Open Distro for Elasticsearch as a single-node cluster or as a multi-node cluster.
-Installing Elastic Stack also includes the installation of Kibana and the Wazuh Kibana plugin, on the same host as the Elasticsearch node or on a separate one.
+Installing Elastic Stack also includes the installation of Kibana, and the Wazuh Kibana plugin, on the same host as the Elasticsearch node or on a separate one.

    .. thumbnail:: ../../../images/installation/distributed_no_title.png